dbt-labs/docs.getdbt.com/website/blog/2023-12-20-partner-integration-guide.md

 ## dbt Cloud hosting and authentication

-To use the dbt Cloud APIs, you will need access to the customer’s access urls.
-Depending on their dbt Cloud setup, they will have a different access url.
-To find out more, here is the [documentation](https://docs.getdbt.com/docs/cloud/about-cloud/regions-ip-addresses) to understand all the possible configurations.
-My recommendation is to allow the customer to provide their own url to simplify support.
+To use the dbt Cloud APIs, you'll need access to the customer’s access urls.
+Depending on their dbt Cloud setup, they'll have a different access URL.
+To find out more, refer to [Regions & IP addresses](/docs/cloud/about-cloud/regions-ip-addresses) to understand all the possible configurations.
+My recommendation is to allow the customer to provide their own URL to simplify support.

 If the customer is on an Azure Single Tenant instance, they do not currently have access to the Discovery API or the Semantic Layer APIs.